-In the exam room we give you medicine through your IV to help you relax and feel comfortable throughout your colonoscopy.
-Your doctor then inserts a device called a colonoscope into your rectum.
-This device is a long, flexible lighted tube with a lens for viewing, and a tool for removing tissue.
+For the colonoscopy, the doctor inserts a device calls a colonoscope into your rectum.
+This long, flexible lighted tube has a lens for viewing, and a tool for removing tissue.
 They also use a sterile water rinse and inflate your colon with gas so they can get a better view of the lining.

-If your doctor removes polyps or other abnormal growths in your colon or rectum, the tissue is sent to a lab for testing.
+If your doctor removes polyps or other abnormal growths in your colon, rectum or esophagus, the tissue is sent to a lab for testing.
 It takes up to 1 week to get the results.

-After your exam
+After your exams

-Once your exam is done, our staff monitors you in our recovery area and your family can stay with you.
-Before leaving, your doctor talks to you about your exam and a staff member goes over your discharge papers.
+Once your exams are done, our staff monitors you in our recovery area and your family can stay with you.
+Before leaving, your doctor talks to you about your exams and a staff member goes over your discharge papers.

-For 24 hours after your exam: It is common to have some cramping, bloating and/or gas.
+For 24 hours after your exams: It is common to have some cramping, bloating and/or gas.
 The medicine we give you to relax makes you feel sleepy and forgetful, so you should not drive, use machinery or do things where you need to be alert.
-For your safety, an adult must stay with you at home the night after your exam.
+For your safety, an adult must stay with you at home the night after your exams.